feroxide/feroxide/README.md

   * Calculate mass of molecules
   * Generate (sometimes incorrect) names of molecules
   * Check if reactions are valid
+- Advanced functionality:
+  * Create containers with molecules or ions in them
+  * Apply reactions to containers

 ## Currently working on